Guy Kratzer

 Guy M. Kratzer (March 10, 1941 – September 30, 2013) was an American politician from Pennsylvania who served as a Republican member of the Pennsylvania State Senate for the 16th district from 1983 to 1986.

 Early life and education

-Guy M. Kratzer was born in Pottsville, Pennsylvania to Guy and Kathryn Miller Kratzer.
+Kratzer was born in Pottsville, Pennsylvania to Guy and Kathryn Miller Kratzer.
 He graduated from William Allen High School in Allentown, Pennsylvania in 1959.
-He received a B.S. from Muhlenberg College in 1963, a B.D. from Evangelical School of Theology in 1967, a Th.
-M. from Princeton Theological Seminary in 1968 and a M.A. from Temple University in 1973.
+He received a B.S. from Muhlenberg College in Allentown in 1963, a B.D. from Evangelical School of Theology in Myerstown, Pennsylvania in 1967, a ThM from Princeton Theological Seminary in Princeton, New Jersey in 1968, and a M.A. from Temple University in Philadelphia in 1973.

 Career

 Kratzer served as a Republican member of the Pennsylvania State Senate for the 16th district from 1983 to 1986.
 In 1984, he crashed his car in Harrisburg, Pennsylvania and was arrested for driving under the influence.

 Death

-He died in Allentown, Pennsylvania on September 30, 2013.
+On September 30, 2013, Kratzer died in Allentown, Pennsylvania, at age 72.